 - 1/4 cup brown sugar

 - 2 eggs

-- 1 cup Spiced Cranberry Sauce Get the recipe here.
+- 1 cup Spiced Cranberry Sauce (click here for the recipe)

 - 1/4 cup golden brown sugar

 - 1/2 teaspoon ground cinnamon

 Preheat the oven to 350°F, adjust a rack to the center of the oven and prepare a muffin tin with 12 paper cups.